david1792x/sd-house-prices/markdown/ml_modeling.md

-## **Modelling our data with machine learning**
+# **Modelling our data with machine learning**

-Once our data is cleaned, we can move over to preprocessing it and creating a model for predictions.
-We are looking to build a supervised machine learning model that solves a regression task by inputting tabular data.
+Once our data is **cleaned**, we can move over to **preprocessing** it and creating a model for **predictions**.
+We are looking to build a **supervised machine learning** model that solves a **regression** task by inputting **tabular data**.

-To start off, we import the required modules and create a preprocessing pipeline that takes our clean dataset and transforms it to a model-friendly representation.
-To do this, we separate our data into numerical and categorical features, which will be treated differently by our preprocessing pipeline with the help of a scikit-learn ColumnTransformer.
-The numerical features will be passed through unchanged, since we will use a tree-based model (XGBoost) that does not require feature scaling (standarization), and the only thing we need to do is encode our categorical data using One-Hot encoding.
+To start off, we import the required modules and create a **preprocessing pipeline** that takes our clean dataset and **transforms** it to a model-friendly representation.
+To do this, we separate our data into numerical and categorical features, which will be treated differently by our preprocessing pipeline with the help of a scikit-learn  `ColumnTransformer`.
+The numerical features will be **passed through** unchanged, since we will use a **tree-based model (XGBoost)** that does not require feature scaling (standarization), and the only thing we need to do is encode our categorical data using **One-Hot encoding**.
 We encode the home type and city variables to finish our preprocessor transformer.

 ```python